 The Roman Catholic Church in Surrey

 A wide range of information is held at Surrey History Centre.
-Probably the richest source for the study of Roman Catholicism in Surrey in the 16th and 17th centuries, is the Loseley manuscripts, particularly the correspondence which includes many references to recusants in Surrey (see also Victoria History of the County of Surrey (London, 1902-1912), Vol II, pages 25-30).
+Probably the richest source for the study of Roman Catholicism in Surrey in the 16th and 17th centuries, is the Loseley manuscripts, particularly the correspondence which includes many references to recusants in Surrey (see also Victoria History of the County of Surrey (London, 1902 to 1912), Vol II, pages 25 to 30).

 References to attitudes towards Catholics in Surrey often have to be gleaned from a variety of sources.
 Although the Compton census (which has been published) of 1676 reveals only 132 'Papists' in Surrey, it would appear from the papers of George Benbrick's Charity (Ref 6871/2/5/-) that there was still a certain amount of wariness among the population regarding Catholics.
 Benbrick, a Guildford feltmaker, left a will proved 12 January 1682 whereby the profits on the rental of a piece of land were to be divided among 8 needy individuals of Guildford.
 However, it was also stipulated in the will that no person

 "...who shall bee a Papist [Roman Catholic]...shall at any time receive any p[ar]te of this Charity."

 Following the Jacobite invasion of 1715 all Roman Catholics were required under 1 Geo.I, cap.55 (1715) to register their names and real estates with the Clerk of the Peace who was to record the names in a parchment book.
 Although this does not seem to have survived (for Surrey), there are two documents relating to this in the Quarter Sessions papers (Ref QS6/12/-), 1717 to 1718.